-While customer service needs empathetic employees to handle calls from customers, they're also expected to gather information and make sure it's accurate and updated.
-Putting wrong information in the database can be detrimental to delivering good service.
+While customer service needs empathetic employees to handle calls from customers, they’re also expected to gather information and make sure it’s correct and updated.
+Putting wrong information into the database is a hindrance to delivering good service.

-If you're hiring offshore, then look for individuals who are conscientious and organized.
+If you’re hiring offshore, then look for people who are conscientious and organized.

 To make sure your call center agents are organized, hire people who met all application process deadlines (i.e., arriving to the meeting on time, submitting requested materials, etc.) and have a track record of being organized.

 Also, check out their resumes whether they have errors or grammar mistakes.
-When they come for an interview, see whether they're on time or not, and that they're dressed neatly and clad in appropriate clothing.
+When they come for an interview, see whether they’re on time or not, and that they’re dressed neatly in proper attire.

 9. Good Memory

-Agents are expected to retain as much information as possible to handle different types of calls.
-It's essential when they need to follow a script.
-Sometimes, outsourced workers need to go off-script to meet a customer's demands and this requires a good memory.
+Agents must be capable of remembering as much information as possible to handle different types of calls.
+It’s essential when they need to follow a script.
+Sometimes, outsourced workers need to go off-script to meet a customer’s demands and this requires a good memory.